 For both CSAT and CES you can ask follow up questions about specific touchpoints, or invite open text responses to dig deeper into the key drivers.This is useful in helping you to identify actions to take to improve the experience.

-These measurements can also provide a trigger to follow-up with customers who either weren’t happy or who weren’t able to complete their task.
+These measurements can also provide a trigger to follow-up with customers who either weren’t happy, who weren’t able to complete their task or who didn’t find what they were looking for from self service.
 If they need more help, you can trigger a follow up for a customer support agent to get in touch and help them.

-5. Bring your digital and offline support together
+5. Bring your customer support and self service together

 A good digital customer experience platform is essential to optimising your customer self service.
 By integrating all your channels into a single tech solution, you’re able to get a holistic view of the customer experience.